microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaPolicy.md

 ### -IsOrganizationDefault

-True if this policy is the organizational default
+True if this policy is the organizational default.

 ```yaml
 Type: System.Boolean